 Events to honor Veterans

-Across the way, the National Museum of Industrial History will honor those who served with a commemoration ceremony hosted by the Steelworkers Veteran’s Memorial Committee on the Museum’s plaza at 10:00 a.m. on Friday, November 11, 2022.
-The commemoration ceremony will include a performance by the Broughal Middle School Band as well as remarks from various speakers representing the Nam Knights of America Lehigh Valley Chapter, members of the Steelworkers Veteran’s Memorial Committee and government officials.
-Special keynote speakers will be Commander Sandra D. Thomas and Chief Warrant Officer Andrew T. Boyer (U.S. Navy Reserve).
-Veterans and their families receive free admission to the museum from 10:00 a.m. to 5:00 p.m..
+Across the way, the National Museum of Industrial History will honor those who served on Monday, November 11.
+The day will begin at 10:00 a.m. with a commemoration ceremony hosted by the Steelworkers Veteran’s Memorial Committee on the Museum’s plaza.
+The commemoration ceremony will include a performance by the Broughal Middle School Band as well as remarks from distinguished guests: Lieutenant Colonel Edward J. Erickson, Bethlehem Mounted Police, Steel Battalion Army ROTC and NAM Knights.
+Veterans and their families receive free admission to the museum from 10:00 a.m. to 1:00 p.m.